roadmanfong/Resume/readme.md

 ### Quanta: Phollow - [http://www.phollowapp.com/](http://www.phollowapp.com/)

 - A geolocation based App.
-User have to be in certain location to see unlocked message.
+User has to be in a certain location to unlock secret messages.
 - A Hybrid HTML 5 app available iOS & Android.
 Develop with Cordova.js.
-We made several Cordova plugins to achieve our need.
-And do unit test in each plugin to ensure stability.
+We made several Cordova plugins to achieve our needs.
+And do unit tests in each plugin to ensure stability.
-- Cooperate with LevelUp.com, a mobile payment in US and integrate their API so user can pay the money and get discount bonus.
+- Cooperate with LevelUp.com, a mobile payment in US and integrate their API so user can pay the money and get a discount bonus.

 ---